Start Here if You’re Buying Your First Electric Rice Cooker

 -

 How much rice do you actually cook at once?
-A 3-cup or 5.5-cup cooker covers more households than the giant family-size models.
-Most people hit their stride at 5.5-cup.
+A 3-cup or 5.5-cup cooker covers most real households.
+If you are usually cooking 2 to 4 servings, 5.5-cup is the safe default.
+Giant family-size models are easy to overbuy.

 -

 Do you care about brown rice and mixed grains, or just white rice?
-White rice only?
-Aroma or Hamilton Beach ($50–$85).
-Brown rice matters?
-Jump to Zojirushi fuzzy logic ($120–$180).
+White rice only, a basic cooker is enough.
+Brown rice, quinoa, or mixed grains, fuzzy logic starts paying off fast.

 -